linmx0130/PaperNotes/notes.md

+### What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?
+* Authors: Alex Kendall, Yarin Gal
+* Index: arXiv 1703.04977
+* Reading date: 07/06/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Bayesian Neural Networks

+This paper presents a novel method to estimate the degree of uncertainty in deep neural networks, which makes it possible to improve previous models.
+The uncertainty is modeled as the scale parameter of a Gaussian or Lapalacian distribution depending on the input data.
+The proposed loss function is based on dropout variational inference, which helps efficient training and inference.

+The experiments on semantic segmentation and pixel-wise depth regression shows the proposed method is able to improve state-of-the-art models, and the learned uncertainty metric is reasonable, such as the blurred positions and object edges.

 ### Controllable Invariance through Adversarial Feature Learning
 * Authors: Qizhe Xie, Zihang Dai, Yulun Du, Eduard Hovy, Graham Neubig
 * Index: arXiv 1705.11122